aimms/function-reference/deprecated/outer-approximation-functions/mastermipaddlinearizations.rst

 ==========================

-The procedure :aimms:func:`MasterMIPAddLinearizations` adds a linearization for a subset of ``AllNonlinearConstraints``.
+The procedure :aimms:func:`MasterMIPAddLinearizations` adds a linearization for a subset of :aimms:set:`AllNonlinearConstraints`.
 The linearizations are created by using the solution present at that time inside the AIMMS Outer Approximation solver interface.
 Normally the solution that is returned by the NLP solver is used.
 When permitted, variables are introduced to